emc-cloudfoundry/cassandra-cf-service-boshrelease/README.md

 The SHIELD v7 and v8 `cassandra` plugins are designed to help you backup your Cassandra cluster, one keyspace at a time.

-Please ensure that the `/var/vcap/cassandra/job/bin` directory is added to the SHIELD v8 `env.path` configuration property.
-Indeed, this SHIELD plugin relies on some `nodetool` and `sstableloader` wrapper scripts that are provided in that directory.

 As a result of the backup strategy implemented by the SHIELD plugin, extra space is required on the persistent disk.
 As a rule of the thumb, you should provide twice the persistent storage required for your data.